RealOrko/darktrace-architecture-exercise/docs/1-service-interaction-diagram.md

 ## Scalability

 Not adddressed by this diagram but I highly recommend we start with the [network diagram](2-network-architecture-diagram.md) next if this is where the discussion goes next.
+Would keep a keen eye on folks using PM2 in the nodejs arena.
+Multi-processing using PANDA in python is also something to look out for.
+Generally folks taking on infra in code is perhaps an issue.
+Also implementing your own IDP needs to be considered amongst teams.

 ## Maintainability